chumpy/ActiveRecordComposition/README.md

 ActiveRecord is awesome, inheritance is not.
 This gem is for people who want to use ActiveRecord but don't want to be forced to use inheritance in their models.

 ##Status
-This is going to be a sweet gem to avoid inheritance with ActiveRecord but it is not ready yet
+This is going to be a sweet, sweet gem to avoid inheritance with ActiveRecord but it is not ready yet

 ##License
 (The MIT License)